Professor, Natural Resource Policy; Director, Bolle Center for People & Forests; Undergraduate Program Director, Resource Conservation

 - Phone: 406-243-6795

 - Email: firstname.lastname@example.org

-Martin Nie is Professor of Natural Resources Policy.
-His research broadly focuses on federal lands and wildlife policy, law, planning, and management.
-Some of Nie’s more recent projects examine issues pertaining to adaptive management, federal lands planning, protected lands, and various reform proposals and initiatives in National Forest law and management.
+Martin Nie is Professor of Natural Resources Policy and Director of the Bolle Center for People and Forests.
+Nie’s research focuses on federal public lands and wildlife policy, law, planning, and management.
+Some of Nie’s most recent projects and writing examine tribal co-management on federal public lands, the authority to manage fish and wildlife on federal public lands, and various issues related to National Forest management and planning (As appointed by the Secretary of Agriculture, Nie served from 2014-2018 on the U.S. Forest Service’s National Advisory Committee for Implementation of the National Forest System Land Management Planning Rule.)
 Nie’s latest book is The Governance of Western Public Lands: Mapping Its Present and Future (2008).

 Nie grew up in Ontario, Canada and received degrees from the University of Nebraska and Northern Arizona University.
-He loves to hike, backpack, alpine and Nordic ski, float rivers, hunt, fish, and just mess around on public lands.
-He also enjoys photography, music, playing a lot of hockey, good (and not good) beer, strong cheese, bread and pastries.
+He loves to ski as much as possible with his son Joe, float wild rivers; hike, hunt and run the mountains of Montana, and mess around in his garage listening to vintage country and rock and roll.
+He also enjoys playing hockey, Irish whiskey, and strong cheese.

 Ph.D.
 Northern Arizona University, Department of Political Science (Environmental Policy Program)

 B.A.
 University of Nebraska, Lincoln, NE, Department of Political Science.